glen-mac/nalu935/ABSEiHS License.md

 This piece of code is licensed under the "Anyone but Stefan Esser and iH8sn0w" (ABSEiHS) license, described below.
 No other licenses may apply.

-The "Anyone But Stefan Esser" license
+The "Anyone But Stefan Esser and iH8sn0w" license

 Do anything you want with this code, with the exceptions listed below under "EXCEPTIONS".